ajana13/Resumeble/userStories.md

 11. As a candidate, I need to be able to paste a job description and have a resume tailored for that job with my current profile.

 12. As a candidate, I need to be able to make changes easily to the generated resume to personalize it even further.

+### Resume Analysis
+13. As a candidate, I need to be able to see analysis on how my profile matches the job description.

+14. As a candidate, I need to be able to see areas of growth (with new skills) to improve my matching with the job.